robin-mueller/auto-apms-guide/src/introduction/why-autoapms.md

 AutoAPMS provides developers of real-time systems with the following key features:

-- Efficient behavior resource management using `ament_cmake` and `ament_index`
+- Convenient resource management using `ament_cmake` and `ament_index`

 - Inherently extensible due to plugin-based design

 - Flexible and highly configurable behavior execution engine

 - Powerful C++ behavior tree builder API (a supplement to BehaviorTree.CPP)

-- Easy integration of custom behavior tree node implementations
+- High-level node manifests for registering node plugins without writing a single line of code

 - Support for custom behavior definitions and tree builder algorithms

-- `ros2cli` extensions for orchestrating the system from the command line
+- `ros2 behavior` command extending the ROS2 CLI for behavior management

 These features frame a unified toolset for implementing behavior-based systems and make it significantly more user-friendly and less error prone to design and execute robotic applications.